Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 0%, so the description must compensate.
-It explains the 'angle' parameter and the 'unit' parameter with its enum and default behavior, adding meaning beyond the raw schema.
+Schema coverage is 0%, so description must compensate.
+It explains the 'angle' parameter's default unit and how to use the 'unit' parameter, adding meaning beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.